 each Fall to help families be part of and maximum donation opportunities on this exciting day.
 WAGR Awareness Day is the organization's single largest fundraiser of the year.

 Creating Facebook fundraisers is a simple and effective way for families to get involved.
-Setting up a birthday fundraiser takes a couple of minutes and can reach your
+Setting up a birthday fundraiser takes a couple of minutes and can

-family and friends around the world.
+reach your family and friends around the world.

-In the United Kingdom, recent fundraising events range from a Netball Tournament hosted by Lizzie Pullen to a home shopping and tea party hosted by
+In the United Kingdom, recent fundraising events range from a Netball Tournament hosted by Lizzie Pullen to a home shopping and tea

-Susan Wilkinson.
+party hosted by Susan Wilkinson.
 Funds raised by these families helped finance WAGR Weekend activities in the UK.

 In Belgium, raising awareness and funds are important goals for Linda van de Sande.
 Linda created a unique fundraising event, called "Be My Sunshine", to coincide with Rare Disease

-In the United States, events include the Harris family's annual tshirt fundraiser on Rare Disease Day; the IWSA annual Popcorn fundraiser led by
+In the United States, events include the Harris family's annual tshirt fundraiser on Rare Disease Day; the IWSA annual Popcorn

 The options are limitless.
 Fundraising is a great opportunity to share your story, engage your community, and educate others about rare diseases and the challenges faced by families